- Why doing compositing ?

 It would have been difficult and time consuming to achieve these effects in 3d and the shot was already rendered in stereo anyway.

 Night shift on the Minions movie

-I have picked our next example from the Minions movie.
-We lit this night sequence quite realistically using warm street lights as our main source.
-Unfortunately, a change in art direction was decided and the whole sequence was already rendered.
-We had to shift the whole sequence in grading towards blue.
+I have picked our next example from the Minions movie (Director : Pierre Coffin, Lighting : Nicolas Brack).
+We lit the following night sequence quite realistically using warm street lights as our main source.
+Unfortunately, a “change” in art direction occurred and the whole sequence was already rendered.
+A blue grade was applied to get closer to the original intention.